 As a body-centered (Somatic) and EMDR therapist, I work holistically, intuitively, and relationally to help you access your own innate ability to heal.
 Together, we will work on gaining a deeper understanding of what drives you and what is holding you back.
 We will help you utilize and build resources to create a deeper awareness of your self in relationships.
 There is nobody that has the exact same experience as you do, which is the beauty of being unique and diverse.
 My goal is to create a safe and non-judgmental therapeutic space for you to explore the challenges you face.
 I welcome and appreciate diversity in my practice.

-When you cultivate awareness, you develop Understanding.
+Through cultivating awareness, we develop Understanding.
 Developing a deeper understanding of yourself can make it easier to meet your needs, goals, and desires.
-With embodiment and understanding we learn our somatic responses to different experiences and environments.
+When we understand how our nervous system responds to stress and our own personal homeostasis, we can better manage our lives.

 Once we develop understanding, we can take Accountability for our actions.
 Taking accountability for our actions is a really important part of the healing process.
-This is about taking ownership, being involved and engaged with your process of growth and healing.
+We are more effective in our lives when we are able to hold ourselves accountable.
+This also allows you to be fully engaged with your process of healing.

-With this deeper understanding and awareness of self, you gain Consciousness.
+With this deeper understanding and awareness of self, Consciousness arises.
 Consciousness is putting awareness, understanding, and accountability into action and creating positive change in your life.

 And with all of this, arises Growth.

 Growth creates change.
 Change creates growth.
-With growth, there is a deeper ability to intuitively listen to what your body needs, and the messages your body is sending for healing.
+With growth, there is a deeper ability to intuitively listen to what your body needs.
+We can listen on a deeper level to our nervous system to better understand how we operate as a whole person.
 There is a sense of achievement and feeling of peace when we can truly embody growth.

 I am honored to walk along your journey with you.
 We will work together to create a plan that is specific to your needs to help you reach the goals you desire.